Explore health content from A to Z.

 Take as deep a breath as you can.

-Put the mouthpiece of the meter in your mouth, between your teeth.
+Put the mouthpiece in your mouth, between your teeth.
 Close your lips tightly around it.
 Be sure your tongue does not block the opening.

 Blow into the mouthpiece once, as hard and as fast as you can.